teracyhq/dev/docs/getting_started.rst

 ..  note::

-    - The 64-bit architecture is used and run every day by us, however, the 32-bit archirecture is expected to work, too.
+    - The 64-bit architecture is used and run every day by us, however, the 32-bit architecture is expected to work, too.

     - We recommend the following tested and supported platforms: